department-of-veterans-affairs/va.gov-team/products/health-care/health-apartment/product/working-group/VFS-APT-Working-Group-Research-10272021.md

 _@Meg, please see below for a draft of the email to send to the Working Group invite list as seen in calendar invite.
 Edit as you see fit!_

-Hi all,
+Hi, all,

-We’re excited to kick off our first Apartment Working Group on Wed, 10/27 at 2-3pm ET.
+We’re excited to kick off our first Health Apartment Working Group on Wednesday, October 27 at 2-3pm ET.
 If you haven’t already RSVP’d to the invite, please do so.
 The session’s objectives and agenda are below.
 Slides for a pre-read will be sent closer to the date.

 Objectives:
 - Introduce our team and partners
 - Share how we got here, work to date, and what’s ahead
 - Continue to learn how our work builds off and impacts other teams’ work
-- Our vision of collaboration
+- Share our vision for collaborating with you

 Agenda:
 - Welcome and agenda (5 min)
 - Introductions (5 min)
 - How we got here (10 min)
-- Where we’re at (15 min)
+- Where we are (15 min)
 - Where we’re headed (15 min)
 - Where we need help (5 min)
 - Initial thoughts and feedback (3 min)
 - Closing remarks (2 min)

-Have a great rest of your week,
+Have a great rest of your week!

-Meg
+- Meg

 ------
 # Working Group Objectives: